OakAndClay/plutus-pioneers-notes/week07/week07Notes.md

 i = input = redeemer type
  * It is the transaction that tries to consume the UTXO

 `Maybe` alows us to return nothing.
 Incicating that this function has the possibility of not being allowed.
+If it is allowed, it will return a tuple.
+The second part of the tuple is the new UTXO in the form of `State s`, Includeing the new state and value of the UTXO.